nhalstead/nhalstead.github.io/README.md

-# github-page
+# GitHub.IO Page
-This is the Github Pages Repos for my Testing Site.
+This is my GitHub.io Page that I will use for Keeping somehting like a short resume or list of projects I am doing.